npongratz/webapp-prototype/README.md

 Destroy
 --------

-When you're done with the VM, remove it from VirtualBox and associated files from your system.
+When you're done with the VM, remove the VM and associated files.
 Remember to remove Vagrant's cached .box.

     $ vagrant destroy
     $ rm -rf ~/.vagrant.d/boxes/builds-*-fileserver-centos70-x86_64.box